Could a Medicare Cost Plan be more cost-effective for you? Find out here.

 Some Medicare Cost Plans have prescription drug coverage.
 If your plan doesn’t, you can purchase a prescription drug plan (PDP).
 If Medicare Part D is offered as part of your Medicare Cost Plan, you may still be able to buy prescription drug coverage independently if you need a different plan.

-Conclusion: Learn the Pros and Cons of Medicare Cost Plans
+The Pros and Cons of Medicare Cost Plans

 Before you make your enrollment decision, you should understand the basic advantages and disadvantages of Medicare Cost Plans.